Frequently Asked Questions

 Are there projects in which asylum seekers are already participating in work or volunteering?

-Yes, COA works with companies and volunteer organizations on meaningful day care.
-In Winterswijk, projects have started with five companies where asylum seekers can participate under supervision.
-In Aalten, too, this type of pathway is being prepared.
+Yes, the COA works together with companies and volunteer organizations to provide meaningful daytime activities.
+In Winterswijk, projects have been started with five companies where asylum seekers can participate under supervision.
+Similar programs are also being prepared in Aalten.

 Are the asylum seekers kept busy during the day?